APNIC Logo

 Each current APNIC Member has the right to vote or assign a proxy (representative) to vote and may nominate people to stand for election.

 Elections are held at each APNIC Annual General Meeting (AGM), which is conducted during the APNIC Member Meeting (AMM) in February.
-Voting takes place both on site at these meetings and prior to the meeting via online voting on MyAPNIC.
+Voting takes place both on site at these meetings and before the meeting via online voting on MyAPNIC.

 The APNIC Executive Council meets at about 12 regularly scheduled meetings per year.
 The minutes of these meetings are published approximately one month after each meeting, once they have been approved at the following EC meeting.